a-renzini/pygwb/docs/workflow.rst

     t0 = 1368921618
     tf = 1374883218

-As mentioned earlier, the workflow combines different script of the ``pygwb`` package.
+As mentioned earlier, the workflow combines different scripts of the ``pygwb`` package.
 These are passed through the ``[executables]`` section of the configuration file:

 .. code-block:: shell